 public/ directory should be ignored if your website is going to be automatically (re)built on a remote server such as Netlify.

 As we mentioned in Section D.5, R plots will be copied to

 static/, so you may see new files in GIT after you render an Rmd file that has graphics output.
 You need to add and commit these new files in GIT, because the website will use them.

 Although it is not relevant to blogdown, macOS users should remember to ignore

 .DS_Store and Windows users should ignore

-hugo-lithium-theme from my GitHub repository, and want to sync it with my repository occasionally, because I may update it from time to time.
-You can add the GIT submodule via command line:
+hugo-lithium from my GitHub repository, you might want to sync it with my repository occasionally, because I may update it from time to time.
+You can add the GIT submodule via the command line:

 If the folder

-themes/hugo-lithium-theme in the GIT status of your main repository indicating the version of the submodule.
-Note you will only see the SHA string instead of the full content of the folder.
+themes/hugo-lithium in the GIT status of your main repository indicating the version of the submodule.
+Note that you will only see the SHA string instead of the full content of the folder.
 Next time when you want to sync with my repository, you may run the command:

 git submodule update --recursive --remote